kawamuray/kmql/README.md

 Kafka Management with sQL

-`kmql` is a command that allows you to query [Apache Kafka](https://kafka.apache.org/) cluster's metadata.
+`kmql` is a command that allows you to query [Apache Kafka](https://kafka.apache.org/) cluster's metadata using SQL.

 ## The problem